Backpacking Phang Nga and Phi Phi with a 1-year-old — the trip that started it all

 Day 1 — April 2: Arriving in paradise

 We arrived at our first beach and immediately understood why people fall in love with this part of Thailand.
 White sand, warm shallow water, and those iconic limestone karst islands rising out of the sea right in front of us.
-Noah was in his blue rashguard and checked sun hat, and within minutes he was sitting in the sand completely absorbed in his beach toys.
-He could not have cared less about the spectacular scenery — he had sand and a shovel and that was all he needed.
+Noah was in his blue rashguard and checked sun hat, and within minutes he was already hard at work — head down, red spade in hand, excavating the beach with the focused intensity of a small engineer.
+The spectacular karst islands behind him?
+Completely beneath his notice.
+There was sand to be moved.

 Noah playing on the beach with karst islands in the background